sergiocollado/potpourri/notes_kubernetes.md

             name: app-secret
 ```

-to define a Secret into a Pod, there are three ways:
+To define a Secret into a Pod, there are three ways:

-as enviroment variables:
+As enviroment variables:
 ```
 envFrom:
   - secretRef:
        name: my-secret
 ```

-or as a single enviroment variables:
+Or as a single enviroment variables:
 ```
 env:
   - name: Secret-password